 - GET INVOLVED – Get involved in your community.
 Talk to friends about the HIV increase in Orlando’s youth.
 Share this info with them.

 Community Relations Manager, Orlando Immunology Center

-DON’T MISS A THING!
-Join the convo on our social media channels – Facebook, Instagram, Twitter and Linked In. #OICorlando
+BE SOCIAL!
+Join the convo on our social media channels – Facebook, Instagram, Twitter and Linked In. #NYHAAD #OICorlando

-Special thanks to Nicole Elinoff, MPH(c), Sexual Minority Health Coordinator with the Area 7 Program Office Florida Department of Health in Orange County for compliling the list of community resources.
+Special thanks to Nicole Elinoff, MPH(c), Sexual Minority Health Coordinator with the Area 7 Program Office Florida Department of Health in Orange County for compiling the list of community resources.